bunkergames/bunkergames.github.io/index.md

 >
 >John Carmack, extract from *[John Carmack’s Full Statement On Echo VR’s Planned Closure](https://uploadvr.com/john-carmack-statement-echo-vr-closure/)*, February 03th, 2023.

-**BunkerGames** is a small-at-home personal curation game server hosting based on several ideas about [game preservation](https://www.wired.com/story/fate-future-video-game-preservation-you/), [permacomputing](https://permacomputing.net/Principles/), nostalgia, recycling, diy culture but also some weird thoughs about abandoned I'm working on my spare time.
+**BunkerGames** is a small-at-home personal curation game server hosting based on several ideas about [game preservation](https://www.wired.com/story/fate-future-video-game-preservation-you/), [permacomputing](https://permacomputing.net/Principles/), [vaporwave feelings](https://www.johnhuntpublishing.com/zer0-books/our-books/babbling-corpse), [sustainable principles](https://www.sustainablewebmanifesto.com/) and lots of interests about eerie [abandoned game servers](https://www.reddit.com/r/gamingsuggestions/comments/tz5fgk/abandoned_multiplayer_worlds_games_that_can_still/) stories I'm working on my spare time.

 Some of theses games are outdated, others were discontinued or are hardly modded and other are underrated and therefore not so popular.
-If you like to play a game you don't need to access in a private panel and start to squid with lots of file configurations or parameters.
+If you like to play a game you don't need to access in a private panel and start to struggling with a lots of file configurations or bunch of parameters.

 Think out of this project as a small and independent book publisher.
 I'm not interested in large infraestructures, last cutting-edge hardware state of art or whatever is related of a commercial big company.
 I prefer to explore other titles that most of them are out of the focus or simply it doesn't have any support.